gds-data-school/katacoda-scenarios/spark/steps/step2_wordcount.md

 ## Task 1

-In this exercise, we will rewrite the Work Count script and try to improve the results.
+In this exercise, you will rewrite the Work Count script and try to improve the results.

 An input file is placed under your home directory in the local file system:

-`ls wikienel.txt`
+`ls wikienel.txt`{{execute}}

 Open pyspark and compute each different word's frequency.